 Piper Samuel Ward

 Samuel Ward started taking lessons from Uncle Tim (Martin) when he was eleven and received his pipes in April 2008.
 Samuel has loved the pipes since he was a "wee laddie".
 He loves the fast tunes and has an IPod full of Pipe and Drum music.
-He is saving to go to Scotland.
-Samuel is an Eagle Scout and is also active in choir and also is learning the piano.
+He is currently on hiatus from the band.

 Drummer Deran Watt

 Piper Susan Westergard

 Susie has been with the band for quite some time, though motherhood has taken up a good deal of her time recently.
 She's the only female representing in the Boise Police Pipe Band and has written a 6/8 march to commemorate them.
 She was commendated by the Boise Police Chief for her efforts too!
 Susie is now serving as an at large member on the board, after just finishing a tenure as band president.

 Piper Brian Whipple